brakuta/Acacia_U-MambaVision_Mapping/README.md

 python tools/geospatial_inference.py
 ```
 **What it does**
-1. Runs tile-wise inference over large imagery (sliding window if needed).
+1. Performs tile-wise inference over large input imagery using a sliding window approach to handle memory constraints.
-2. Reassembles a full-size raster mask in the image CRS.
+2. Reassembles the tile predictions into a full-size raster mask in the original image's Coordinate Reference System (CRS).
-3. Vectorizes polygons (e.g., crowns), optionally filters small objects.
+3. Vectorizes the predicted polygons (e.g., individual tree crowns) from the raster mask.
+4. Optionally filters out small, spurious objects based on a minimum area threshold.
-4. Writes a **GeoPackage** (`.gpkg`) or **ESRI Shapefile** (`.shp`).
+5. Writes a **GeoPackage** (`.gpkg`) or **ESRI Shapefile** (`.shp`)format, preserving spatial information..

 ### B) Batch processing (folders of images)
+This script is designed for automated processing of multiple georeferenced images organized within folders.
 ```bash
 python tools/Batch_processing_geospatial_inference.py
 ```
 **Notes**
-- The script walks subfolders and processes each georeferenced image.
+- The script recursively walks through subfolders within the '--input-folder' and processes each georeferenced image found.
 - Output vector files mirror the input folder structure.